Why Zirconia Crowns?

 Porcelain-fused-to-Zirconia

 Porcelain fused-to-zirconia (PFZ) involves fabricating a full-contour zirconia crown.
 A window on the face of the crown is cut out so as not to compromise the strength of the zirconia.
-Then, an overlay of translucent porcelains are layered and baked on.
+Then, an overlay of translucent porcelains is layered and baked on.
 External stains are applied for characterization with incredible results!
-PFZ is the ultimate combination of both resistance to wear and aesthetics.
+PFZ is the ultimate combination of both resistance to wear and appealing aesthetics.

 Special Features of Zirconia